DTTProfiler/DTTProfiler/README.md

 This Algorithm deals with online knowledge graph in order to return its profile based on its data types and terms.
 Into the Ouput folder, we have two files for a given knowledge graph.
 One of the file contains the prefixes used in the ABox and the other gives the profile described in the json format.

+NB: This is version that have been used in JOCCH (under submission)

 ![1](https://user-images.githubusercontent.com/89542053/130845337-e9535743-e400-4fe6-80e2-a4c548a8c57c.PNG)